-Dr. Fernando Garcia offer LAP-BAND® surgery revision for band erosion at their practice in Tijuana, Mexico to help patients get back on track with their weight loss journey.
+We offer LAP-BAND® surgery revision for band erosion at our practice in Tijuana, Mexico to help patients get back on track with their weight loss journey.
 If you suspect you are experiencing LAP-BAND® erosion, we encourage you to schedule a consultation.

 About LAP-Band® Erosion

 Band erosion, also called band migration, is a rare complication that some patients may experience after LAP-BAND® surgery.
 Band erosion occurs when the band used to reduce the size of the stomach comes into contact with the stomach wall.
 This can cause the tissue of the stomach to weaken, and lead to the formation of a hole within the stomach.

 Band erosion may occur as a result of such factors as an ulcer developing near the band, stitches within the stomach becoming infected, or the band being too tight.

 When erosion is present, bacteria from the stomach may cause an infection around the LAP-BAND® port, which can cause pain, redness, or swelling to develop near the access port.